 And, yes, anyone who believes in the God who made the heavens and the earth can also believe that he can intervene in his own creation, much like a homeowner can walk into his own house and work nature miracles or special interventions (Matt.
 8:23-27, 14:15-21; 14:25).

 A better interpretation of the overarching, biblical theme of God’s providence over his creation is that God ordained secondary causes; in other words, nature follows its course and works without his direct, immediate causes.
 One theologian rightly observed about God’s omnipotence (all power): omnipotence ≠ omnicausality (J. Rodman Williams, Renewal Theology, vol. 1, Zondervan, 1988, p.
 72).
 This latter word means “all-causality.”
 This opposes pantheism (God is in nature so deeply that God = nature), as if God does everything in nature.
-Yes, he spoke the universe into existence about 13.7 billion years ago and currently sustains it, and he decreed the laws of nature, but he also fully gifted nature to have freedom to work by those natural laws.
+Yes, he spoke the universe into existence about 13.7 billion years ago and currently sustains it, and he decreed the laws of nature, but he also fully gifted nature to work by those natural laws.
 He is distinct from it.
 God’s omnipotence in creation and God’s perfectly free will means that he is free to act—and even not to act.
-In relating to humans and his creation, he is free to limit his omnipotence.
+In relating to humans and his creation, he is free to limit his omnipotence in relation to us.

 So verses like Matt.
 5:45 and Acts 17:34-35 and others remind me that God is the Creator and Sustainer of the universe, including planet earth.
 Those verses are spoken from a nonscientific perspective and merely reaffirm that God is in overall control.
 I don’t interpret them ultraliterally.
 Therefore, it is “top-down or macro-management,” not “micro-management” of every detail in nature.
 Just because God knows and cares for a sparrow that falls to the ground and dies does not mean he’s the one who killed it (Matt.
 10:29; Luke 12:36).